The Agency

 Internships

-Greene & Heaton runs a full-time, paid internship programme (minimum wage).
-Our interns provide administrative support to the agents as well as working on foreign rights and maintaining our website, Twitter feed and internal databases.
-Applicants should be passionate about books and associated media, have an excellent standard of written English, and be happy to get involved with all aspects of assisting a busy literary and media agency.
+We are pleased to announce that Greene & Heaton Ltd is opening its internship programme once again.
+Applicants should be passionate about books and associated media, have an excellent standard of written English and attention to detail, and be happy to get involved with all aspects of assisting the agents at our busy literary and media agency.
+Previous experience in the industry is not required but experience in an admin-based role would be preferred.